Q & A with Ron and Anke Cowan, Founders, Kafunta Safaris, Mfuwe, Zambia.

 South Luangwa NP offers a rare wilderness with a large variety of animals, and it is especially known for its large leopard population.
 South Luangwa is also the birth place of the walking safaris.
 Lodges and camps are small in South Luangwa; there is never that feeling of excessive tourism.

-We have been established for almost 20 years (it will be 20 years in 2018), and we are proud of our camps and our staff.
+We have been established for 20 years in 2018, and we are proud of our camps and our staff.
 We offer personalized service from the moment we receive the first inquiry email until the moment our guests leave our properties - that is what sets us apart.
 In addition, the diversity of our 3 camps offers an excellent combination option.

 We want to limit our impact on the environment.
 We use solar power where possible, we limit our use of wood, and we provide refillable water bottles to each of our guests.
 We support the local economy through employment and by use of local suppliers.